 Tracy is a customer of ours who lives in NE Portland.
 In over 20 years in the same home, she has never had sugar ants as bad as this year.
-In the past, she has always been able to get rid of them on her own with some over the counter products she buys at the grocery store, but not this year.
+Tracy has always been able to get rid of them with over the counter products, but not this year.
 This year she had to call us to help her with her pest control.

 Our pest control company has fielded more phone calls from customers in the Portland Oregon and Vancouver Washington area dealing with ant infestations this year than in any year that I can remember.
 Although I cannot speak for other exterminator companies, I can point to some contributing factors that I feel have aided in the rise of ants in the Portland Metro area.